hackclub/pm/README.md

 sprint as a whole.
 If you cannot make it to a sprint checkin, leave your update + comments on IRC before the sync happens.
-If you won't be doing work the day of the sprint checkin, you're still expected to participate in the checking.
+If you won't be doing work the day of the sprint checkin, you're still expected to participate in the checkin.
 Just mention that you won't be doing work/that there's been no progress.

 Each person must answer (kanban style):